The Ages of Love: Plot

-In the second story, Fabio (Verdone) is a famous news anchor on TG La7.
-At a party, he meets a pretty woman and they hook up.
-She offers Fabio casual sex, which leads to a few weird sexual encounters.
-When one of them ends with a damage to a police car, Fabio learns that Elaine is suffering from bipolar disorder and has a history of mental breakdowns.
-He tries to end the affair, but she begins to stalk him, threatening him with a home video recording of them having sex and finally tearing down his apartment.
-His wife and daughter leave after he discloses his infidelity, and Fabio has a breakdown on live air, which has him demoted to a field reporter in Africa.
-On his way to the airport, he is called to the mental institution where Elaine is now treated for a chronic depression.
-She bids him farewell and gives him keys to her apartment, where he retrieves the video recording and an awkward farewell poem.
-On his way out, he encounters Adrian, and it is later revealed that Fabio was taken hostage by terrorists.
+In the second story, Fabio is a famous news anchor on TG La7.
+At a party, he meets a woman and they begin to see each other.
+She offers casual sex with Fabio, which leads to a few encounters.
+When one of the encounters ends with damage to a police car, Fabio learns that Elaine is suffering from bipolar disorder and has a history of mental breakdowns.
+He tries to end the affair, but she begins to stalk him, threatening him with a recording of them having sex, and eventually tearing down his apartment.

+His wife and daughter leave after he discloses his infidelity, and Fabio has a breakdown on live air, after which he is demoted to a field reporter in Africa.
+On his way to the airport, he is called to the mental institution where Elaine is being treated for chronic depression.
+She bids him farewell and gives him the keys to her apartment, where he retrieves the video recording and an awkward farewell poem.
+On his way out, he encounters Adrian, and it is revealed that Fabio was taken hostage by terrorists.

 In the final story, Adrian is a retired professor of art history from Boston who lives alone in his Rome apartment.
 His only friend is Augusto, the house concierge, who one day is visited by his daughter Viola, a beautiful fashion model from Paris.
-Though Adrian has shied away from any contact with women for years, he is immediately attracted to her.
-After he fights an abusive former boyfriend, Viola takes interest in Adrian and learns that he had serious health problems, having gone through a heart transplant operation which left him physically and emotionally scarred.
-After a fierce argument with her father, Viola knocks on Adrian's door, as she has nowhere else to go.
-Augusto comes to Adrian and is furious to disclose that Viola is actually a stripper girl and has incurred a large debt.
-Adrian and Viola spend an evening, revealing their stories.
-Adrian suffered from depression after his operation, which ended his marriage, and Viola tried to open a restaurant with a loan from local gangsters, but didn't succeed.
+Although Adrian has shied away from contact with women for years, he is immediately attracted to her.
+After he fights an abusive former boyfriend, Viola takes interest in Adrian and learns that he had serious health problems, having gone through a heart transplant operation that left him physically and emotionally scarred.
+After a fierce argument with her father, Viola knocks on Adrian's door, for she has nowhere else to go.

+Augusto comes to Adrian and is furious to disclose that Viola is actually a stripper and has incurred a large debt.
+Adrian and Viola spend an evening revealing their stories.
+Adrian suffered from depression after his operation, which ended his marriage, and Viola tried to open a restaurant with a loan from local gangsters, but did not succeed.
 They spend the night together.
 Viola wants to leave town, not wanting to cause trouble to anyone, but Adrian professes his love to her and they embrace.
-In the end, it is revealed they moved to a small town to have their first child, and Adrian secretly settled Viola's debt.
+In the end, they move to a small town to have their first child, and Adrian secretly settled Viola's debt.